 Put a plan in place

 Business, just as in sports, don’t just happen to stumble into the top spot.
-They’re there because they put a plan in place, sticking to it where possible but also tweaking and changing when needed based on new learnings and always working harder and smarter.
+They’re there because they put a plan in place, sticking to it where possible, but also tweaking and changing when needed based on new learnings.
+You've got to work both harder and smarter.

-Or don’t.
-If you don’t know where exactly your leads are coming from, where you can get more from or what activities you’ll be doing to bring more in, then it’s high-time you start building a growth strategy.
+If you don’t know where exactly your leads are coming from, where you can get more from, or what activities you’ll be doing to bring more in, then it’s high-time you start building a growth strategy.